Wes Sims

-Wesley Edward Sims (born 12 October 1979) is a retired American professional mixed martial artist.
-A professional from 2001 until 2013, he competed in the UFC, the WEC, Strikeforce, K-1 and the IFL.
+Wesley Sims (born 12 October 1979) is a retired American professional mixed martial artist.
+A professional from 2001 until 2016, he competed in the UFC, the WEC, Strikeforce, K-1 and the IFL.

 Background

 Sims was born in Cleveland and raised in Amanda, Ohio.
 He was a star center on the basketball team at Amanda-Clearcreek High School, and went on to Mount St. Joseph University in Cincinnati.
 However, he dropped out after only one semester to pursue a career in professional wrestling, moving back to Columbus to train.
 He soon met legendary UFC and PRIDE FC fighter Mark Coleman who had a better plan for the young Sims which was to become a mixed martial artist, believing that Sim's huge size advantage would be significant against opponents.
 Sims helped Coleman prepare for his bout with Ricardo Morais at PRIDE 8, before embarking on his own career in the sport.